prometheus/pushgateway/README.md

         echo "some_metric 3.14" | curl --data-binary @- http://pushgateway.example.org:8080/metrics/jobs/some_job

+  Since no type information has been provided, `some_metric` will be of type `untyped`.

 * Push something more complex:

         cat <<EOF | curl --data-binary @- http://pushgateway.example.org:8080/metrics/jobs/some_job/instances/some_instance